|Elliott Sound Products||High Speed Amplifiers in Audio|

 That this has not been used in preamps before is somewhat surprising, but the most common (and generally quite successful) method of preventing opamp oscillation is to use a 100 ohm resistor in series with the output.
 With lower resistances, this works with power amps too, but tends to reduce the available power and increases output impedance (thus lowering damping factor).

 While the 100 ohm resistor (or other value, depending on the designer and the opamp) certainly works, it leaves the cable unterminated at RF, and increases the likelihood of interference pickup.
-The addition of a Zobel network to ensure that the cable remains terminated is risky with most opamps, since the effective impedance of the network will be very low, and because of the limited bandwidth, will need to become effective too close to the opamp's upper frequency limit and the upper end of the audio band.
+The addition of a Zobel network to ensure that the cable remains terminated is risky with most opamps, since the effective impedance of the network will be very low, and because of the limited bandwidth, will need to become effective too close to the opamp's upper frequency limit, and may impact on the upper end of the audio band.

 A Zobel network intended to maintain an output impedance of 100 ohms at all frequencies will need to become effective at no less than about 150kHz for most conventional opamps, so the values would be 100 ohms in series with about 6.8nF, connected across the output as shown below.

 Figure 3.3 - Use of a Zobel Network for Preamps

 With R1 = R2 = 100 ohms, and C1 = 6.8nF ...